 The uttermost rebate of space

 To conclude, a spatial history perspective drawn from Henri Lefebvre, can offer fresh insight into the human actions, movements, and processes embedded in the politics of space that constitute the literary geographies of Cormac McCarthy’s novels in The Border Trilogy.
 This approach may also be useful to further elucidate the frontiers of spatial history in McCarthy’s wider corpus, starting with Blood Meridian, set during the American-Indian wars of the 1840s and the backdrop of the Animas Peaks, described in that novel as the uttermost rebate of space.
 The focus of such an endeavour would be to show how the convulsions in Blood Meridian and its economy of violence are provoked by the displacement of settlement and colonisation across space, in the destruction of antecedent spaces, in order to map and settle new state spaces.
 This is the secret history of the ‘blood and fire’ of primitive accumulation shaping the geography of space in the same frontier as The Border Trilogy.
+My article on Blood Meridian has now been published in Political Geography.
 It could then move to the ‘drug wars’ manuscripts set more recently (No Country for Old Men and The Counselor), revisiting places such as El Paso and Ciudad Juárez, to show how they reveal an alternative geometry of power of borderland transnational and sub-national dimensions of space, control and conflict in order to bring a geographical appreciation of spatial history to bear on the frontiers of Cormac McCarthy.